AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-62793-datetime-attributes-exports-exclude-time-component-and-fields-enclosure-enabled-attribute-values-enclosed-within-double-quotes.md

 # ACSD-62793: Datetime attributes in exports missing time component.
 Additionally if **[!UICONTROL Fields Enclosure]** enabled, attribute values enclosed within double-quotes

-The ACSD-62793 patch fixes the issue where  datetime attributes in exported data exclude the time component.
+The ACSD-62793 patch fixes the issue where  datetime attributes in exported data are missing the time component.
 Additionally if **[!UICONTROL Fields Enclosure]** is enabled, attribute values in the *additional_attributes* column will be enclosed within double-quotes.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.55 is installed.
 The patch ID is ACSD-62793.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions